-Pre-poll (early voting, in person)
+Pre-poll (in person early voting)

-All electors were eligible to vote during the pre-poll period Monday, 18 July until 5pm Friday, 29 July 2022.
+All electors were eligible to vote in person during the pre-poll period Monday, 18 July 2022 until 5pm Friday, 29 July 2022.

-Pre-poll locations were published on the NSW Electoral Commission's website, including information about accessibility, opening hours and the COVID-19 safety measures in place (see Appendix B).
+The pre-poll location was published on the NSW Electoral Commission's website, including information about accessibility, opening hours and the COVID-19 safety measures in place (see Appendix B).